jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 #### Gradient clipping
 To avoid gradient explosion, we apply gradient clipping to restrict values of the gradient.

 Here, we will use TensorFlow with Python.
 TensorFlow is an open source machine learning software from Google.
-In real life problem, Numpy is important in data preparation but people will use software package like TensorFlow to implement a deep network.
+In real life problem, Numpy is important in data preparation but people will use a software package like TensorFlow to implement a deep network.

 Here we set the maxium clip norm to be 5.0.
 ```python